 Mobile website traffic is increasing each year, and now encompasses over 50% of traffic worldwide.
-For our professional services and B2B audience, mobile traffic accounts for 20-30% of website traffic, and this percentage is growing.
+For our professional services and B2B audiences, mobile traffic often accounts for 30-40% of website traffic, and this percentage is growing fast.

 Remain consistent with button styles and colors.
 Buttons are often framed in boxes, and typically use the brighter color in a color palette to draw attention.
-Stay consistent and leverage color as a cue.
+Leverage color as a cue — highlighting the most direct solution to the user’s desired action (“call now,” “view projects,” etc.).
 Choose one or two colors for links/buttons, and don’t use them for other text that is not an action item.

 Whichever path you take, be consistent across your site.
 Establish consistent cues that tell users that something is tappable, scrollable, swipeable, etc.

 Sticky menus that stay in place as users scroll down the page are a great way to keep navigational items handy.
 Menus that disappear as you scroll down, and then reappear as users start to scroll up are another way to aid in navigation.
-As a rule of thumb, never make a mobile user scroll all the way up a page before finding navigation.
+As a rule of thumb, never make a mobile user scroll all the way up a page to navigate around your site.

-Make forms frictionless.
 Forms should automatically scale to display the entire box while entering information, and the correct keyboard should pull up — e.g. numbers if the form field is a date.
 Push users to the next field in scenarios where they’ve entered 7 digits for their phone number or 8 digits for a date.
 Provide a visual calendar for selecting dates.
 It’s also beneficial to enable realtime validation for forms, where feedback is given to a user as they type in the fields, instead of only after the form is submitted.
 Don’t ask for more information than necessary.